Intro — Rome is on Fire!

 Apparently, thirteen minutes in Spanish constituted a national emergency.

 Megyn Kelly did not critique the choreography.
 She did not debate the mixing.
 She did not analyze the staging.
+She questioned the premise, same as Trump and the conservative ecosystem.

 Why should the number of Spanish speakers matter?
-Why should that influence the most watched broadcast in the United States?
+Why should that influence the most-watched broadcast in the United States?

+It was framed as a defense of tradition.
+Of Americanness.
+Of the familiar.
 Curious defense, considering that roughly 65 million Spanish speakers already live inside the country being defended.

 The language was treated as foreign.
+The math was domestic.

 And once the premise was reframed as threat, the reaction did not remain isolated.